linonetwo/new-japanese-concise-tutorial-interactive/README.md

 - fixed collocation (句型、固定搭配)
 - translation

+## Vocabulary

+This project uses following Properties for Japanese Knowledge Graph:

+- *prov:wasDerivedFrom* entity from which the entry was derived
+- *rdfs:comment* lecture notes

 ## Technology

 This project demonstrates basic usage of SoLiD POD (Linked Data Platform) and plugin architecture of SlateJS.